fiorix/freegeoip/README.rst

 About
 =====

-This is the software running behind the FREE IP Geolocation Web Service at `freegeoip.net <http://freegeoip.net>`_.
+This is the software running behind the IP Geolocation Web Service at `freegeoip.net <http://freegeoip.net>`_.
 The database is not shipped with the package.
 However, there are instructions for downloading and generating a local version of the database, using the ``database/createdb.py`` python script.

 Using
 -----

-The web service supports three different formats: CSV, XML and JSON (with callbacks).
+The web service can deliver search results in three different formats: CSV, XML and JSON (with callbacks).

 - For querying GeoIP information (using curl)::